akhodakivskiy/VimFx/documentation/questions-and-answers.md

 ## Can I edit shortcuts in the Keyboard Shortcuts help dialog?

-No, but clicking on any command in it opens VimFx’s settings page in the Add-ons Manager and automatically selects the text input for that command.
+No, but clicking on any command in it opens VimFx’s options page in the Add-ons Manager and automatically selects the text input for that command.
 Tip: Use the `eb` command to click without using the mouse.